GaloisInc/saw-script/doc/manual/manual.md

 mismatched type constructors: Bool and Int
 ~~~~

-In the text so far we have used two related terms, *function* and
+So far we have used two related terms, *function* and
 *command*, and we take these to mean slightly different things.
 A
 function is any value with a function type (e.g., `Int -> [Int]`).
 A
-command is a function in which the result type is one of a specific set
+command is a function where the result type is one of a specific set
 of special types.
-These special types are *parameterized* (similarly to
+These special types are *parameterized* (like the list
-how the list type is parameterized), and allow us to restrict commands
-to be usable only in specific contexts.
+type), and allow us to restrict command usage to specific contexts.

 The most important command type is the `TopLevel` type, indicating a
 command that can run at the top level (directly at the REPL, or as one
-of the top level commands listed in a script file).
+of the top level commands in a script file).
 The `print` command
 has the type `{a} a -> TopLevel ()`, where `TopLevel ()` means that it
 is a command that runs in the `TopLevel` context and returns a value of
 type `()` (that is, no useful information).
 In other words, it has a
-side effect (printing some text to the screen), but doesn't produce any
+side effect (printing some text to the screen) but doesn't produce any
 information to use in the rest of the SAWScript program.
 This is the
-primary place where you'll see the `()` type used.
+primary usage of the `()` type.

-It can sometimes be useful to bind together a sequence of commands in a
+It can sometimes be useful to bind a sequence of commands together in a
 unit.
 This can be accomplished with the `do { ... }` construct.
 For
 example: